tessmwei/banking/README.md

 # banking
 ## Background
 This project delves into customer behaviour analysis within banking institutions, aiming to decipher patterns crucial for strategic decisions and financial sustainability.
-Understanding customers isn't just about tailoring services; it's about fostering trust and loyalty.
+Understanding customers fosters trust and loyalty.
 For banks, attracting deposits signifies stability and liquidity, enabling loan provisions.
 Conversely, customers seek trust, security, and potential returns when selecting a bank.
 This project sheds light on these dynamics, aiding banks in optimizing strategies for better customer engagement and long-term financial viability.

 ## The Dataset
 [Source: Kaggle](https://www.kaggle.com/datasets/thedevastator/bank-term-deposit-predictions/data)